Irreligion in India: Charvaka

 The Cārvāka school originated in India around the 6th century BCE.
 It is classified as a nāstika school.
 It is noteworthy as evidence of a materialistic movement in ancient India.
 Followers of this school only accepted pratyakşa (perception) as a valid pramāna (evidence).
 They considered other pramāna like sabda (testimony), upamāna (analogy), and anumāna (inference) as unreliable.
-Thus, the existence of a soul (ātman) and God were rejected, because they could not be proved by perception.
-They also considered everything to be made of four elements: earth, water, air and fire.
-The Cārvāka pursued enjoyment of life and elimination of physical pain.
+As a result, perception could not support the existence of God or the soul (tman).
+They also considered everything to be made of four elements: earth, water, air, and fire.
+The Cārvāka pursued enjoyment of life and the elimination of physical pain.
 So, they can be considered hedonistic.
 All of the original Cārvāka texts are considered lost.
-A much quoted sūtra (Barhaspatya sutras) by Brhaspati, who is considered the founder of the school, is thought to be lost.
+A much-quoted sūtra (Barhaspatya sutras) by Brhaspati, who is considered the founder of the school, is thought to be lost.
 The Tattvopaplavasimha by Jayarāśi Bhaṭṭa (8th century CE) and the Sarvadarśanasaṅ̇graha by Madhavacarya (13th century) are considered important secondary Cārvāka texts.